AusClimateService/npcp/reports/phase1/phase1_report.md

 > and there are small but consistent differences between the univariate methods.
 > Differences between the methods are far less pronouced for multi-year variability
 > (in fact, there isn't really any appreciable reduction in the GCM bias).
-> Dynamical downscaling does improve the model bias in wet day frequency
-> and with the expection of the MBCn method on cross validation,
-> further improvements are achieved with bias correction.

 In general, dynamical downscaling does little to reduce GCM biases in interannual and multi-year precipitation variability.